wzzrd/puppet-zabbixagent/README.md

 # Zabbix Agent Puppet Module
 This module manages the zabbix agent for a monitored machine.

-This module has been tested against Puppet 3.0.1 on Windows Server 2008R2, Ubuntu Server 12.04, and CentOS 6.3.
+This module has been tested against Puppet 3.6 and Satellite 6.1.1 on RHEL6 and RHEL7.

 ## Usage